-The rainfall slackens off a little bit in February compared to the last couple of months, but this remains a decidedly drippy time of year in the majority of the country.
+The rainfall slackens off slightly in February compared to the last couple of months, but this remains a decidedly drippy time of year in the majority of the country.
 Temperatures are almost at their annual peaks in the rainforest and much of the savanna, while the Andes are decidedly chilly.
-However, one big party this month brightens things up, and that's Carnival time.
-There are some truly spectacular celebrations across Bolivia for this at the end of the month.
+However, one big party this month brightens things up, and that's Carnival.
+There are some genuinely spectacular celebrations across Bolivia for this at the end of the month.

-It might still be a wash-out of a month in much of Bolivia, with rain especially heavy in the Amazon, but in the Andes and Savanna it's slowly drying up.
+It might still be a wash-out of a month in much of Bolivia, with rain especially heavy in the Amazon, but it's slowly drying up in the Andes and savanna.
 Sun is definitely on the horizon, if not already here in places, with average daily temperatures in much of the savanna only a degree or two off their annual highs.
-It's an important time for harvesting coca (in the Andes and parts of the Amazon) and grapes (in the Savanna)—plus, Carnival can also fall at the beginning of March, as can Holy Week.
+It's an important time for harvesting coca (in the Andes and parts of the Amazon), and grapes (in the savanna)—plus, there's something to celebrate!
+Carnival can also fall at the beginning of March, as can Holy Week.

 The end of the wettest weather brings travelers in greater numbers than have been seen in Bolivia for some months.
-Suddenly, visitors are eyeing up Bolivia's phenomenal outdoor activities, particularly its hiking, and crowds of both international and national holiday-makers descend on the country for that famous Latin American celebration of Semana Santa, or Holy Week.
-As the rain decreases, so it begins to get both sunnier and cooler in most areas.
+Suddenly, visitors are eyeing up Bolivia's exceptional outdoor activities, particularly its hiking, and crowds of international and national holiday-makers descend on the country for that famous Latin American celebration of Semana Santa.
+As the rain decreases, it begins to get both sunnier and cooler in most areas.

-The rain steadily eases up in May, bringing with it drier days, brighter skies and refreshingly cooler temperatures.
-This is a great time to visit all regions of the country, from the heights of the Andes to the depths of the rainforest.
-And if you're up for an outdoor adventure, go now for perfect conditions for hiking, mountain biking, rock climbing and more.
+The rain steadily eases up in May, bringing drier days, brighter skies, and refreshingly cooler temperatures.
+May is a great time to visit all regions of the country, from the heights of the Andes to the depths of the rainforest.
+And if you're up for an outdoor adventure, go now for perfect conditions for hiking, mountain biking, rock climbing, and more.
 Just bear in mind that you won't be the only one traveling—the dry season marks the start of peak season in Bolivia.

 One of the driest, brightest months of the year, June ushers in the start of peak season.
-But with the biggest crowds still yet to arrive, this a terrific time for snapping up the few remaining deals on tours and accommodation.
-Cooler temperatures everywhere from the Andes to the Amazon also mean this is a great month for all manner of outdoor pursuits, but you'll want to pack layers for the chilly nights.
-The country celebrates some memorable festivals now too, such as the winter solstice celebrations at Tiwanaku.
+But with the biggest crowds still yet to arrive, this is a terrific time for snapping up the few remaining deals on tours and accommodation.
+Cooler temperatures everywhere, from the Andes to the Amazon, also mean this is an excellent month for outdoor pursuits, but you'll want to pack layers for the chilly nights.
+The country celebrates some memorable festivals now, too, such as the winter solstice celebrations at Tiwanaku.

-July is peak season in Bolivia, with warm, bright, largely sunny days, though things can feel cooler up on the altiplano.
-Such reliable weather makes this a brilliant month to come for outdoor activities, from hiking and mountain biking in the Andes to expeditions into the wildlife-rich Amazon.
-That said, this is also one of the busiest months, ruling out special deals on accommodation and tours.
+July is the peak season in Bolivia, with warm, bright, largely sunny days, though things can feel cooler up on the Altiplano.
+Such reliable weather makes this a brilliant month for outdoor activities, from hiking and mountain biking in the Andes to expeditions into the wildlife-rich Amazon.
+July is also one of the busiest months, ruling out special deals on accommodation and tours.
 Plan ahead if you want to visit during this popular time.

-It's still peak season in August in Bolivia, with plenty of blue skies and dry days that are ideal for tackling outdoor pursuits all over the country—from hikes in the footsteps of Incas in the Andes to jungle tours by boat in the Amazon.
-In the latter half of the month, temperatures begin to slowly creep up in the rainforest and the savanna, but it's still nice and cool on the altiplano.
+It's still peak season in August in Bolivia, with plenty of blue skies and dry days ideal for tackling outdoor pursuits all over the country—from hikes in the footsteps of Incas in the Andes to jungle tours by boat in the Amazon.
+In the latter half of the month, temperatures slowly creep up in the rainforest and the savanna, but it's still lovely and cool on the Altiplano.
 The best digs are snapped up quickly during this popular month.